antoinejaussoin/retro-board/docs/docs/self-hosting/admin.md

 # Admin Panel

-When self-hosting, you will not have access to the ability to confirm and reset passwords by email.
+When self-hosting, you will not have access to the ability to confirm and reset passwords by email (unless you setup [Sendgrid](sendgrid)).

 If a user forgets their password, you can access a specific admin tool by accessing `/admin` on your Retrospected frontend, and reset your user's password.